ssilvius/website/content/build-community-not-network.md

 author:
   name: Sean Silvius
   picture: /images/profile.jpg
+excerpt: >-
-excerpt: "Communities offer depth and innovation over blind networking.
-Find or make one for yourself, today."
+  Communities offer depth and innovation over blind networking.
+Find or make one for yourself, today.
+draft: false
 ---

 In a world where professional success is often equated with the size of one's network, it's easy to fall into the trap of 'blind networking'—the relentless pursuit of contacts without a clear purpose or genuine connection.
 However, there's a growing recognition of the value of creative communities that offer more than just a collection of business cards.
 Nurturing a creative community can be far more beneficial than blind networking.